NFL Uses Lady Gaga For Hidden Agenda Ahead Of Super Bowl 2017? [Opinion]

 — Lady Gaga Weekly ???? (@WeeklyGaga) February 2, 2017

 At a press conference this morning Lady Gaga was asked if she would get political during her halftime show.
 She never said “no.” Basically you can take what she did say for a “yes.”
-The “Born This Way” singer said:
+The “Born This Way” singer said the following.

 This sounds like Lady Gaga covered just about anything in the world she fancies on saying during her NFL Super Bowl halftime performance on Sunday.
 She also said that she would not be having wardrobe malfunction as her attire will be “tight” and it is expected to hold every thing in place.
 She promises “no meat dress” on the halftime stage.